Neil E. Rowland, Ph.D.

 Telephone: (352) 273-2178

 Some aspects of food intake are similar to addiction.
-Therefore, additional studies in my lab are investigating alcohol or nicotine intake, in rats, and their interaction with food consumption.
-For the alcohol work, we developed a novel gelatin-based alcohol matrix that allows simultaneous manipulation of carbohydrate calories, and operant delivery.
+Therefore, additional studies in his lab are investigating alcohol or nicotine intake, in rats, and their interaction with food consumption.
+For the alcohol work, they developed a novel gelatin-based alcohol matrix that allows simultaneous manipulation of carbohydrate calories, and operant delivery.
 For nicotine, rats either self-administer intravenously or receive nicotine infusions, in extended access protocols with patterns that emulates the pattern of smoking by typical heavy smokers.

 D. Atalayer, K.L.
 Robertson, C. Haskell-Luevano, A. Andreasen, & N.E.
 Rowland.
 Food demand and meal size in mice with single or combined disruption of melanocortin type 3 and 4 receptors.
 American Journal of Physiology Regulat Integ Comp Physiol 298: R1667-1674, 2010.